woocommerce/woocommerce-blocks/docs/extensibility/actions.md

 ### Description

 <p>This hook gives extensions the chance to update orders based on the data in the request.
-This can be used in conjunction with the Schema\Extend class to post custom data and then process it.</p>
+This can be used in conjunction with the ExtendSchema class to post custom data and then process it.</p>

 ### Parameters